-- What is High-performance computing (HPC)? – Introduction to the concept of HPC
+- What is High-performance computing? – Introduction to the concept of HPC

-- High-performance computing (HPC) cluster architectures – An overview of HPC cluster architecture
+- High-performance computing cluster architectures – An overview of HPC cluster architecture

-- Open source in High-performance computing (HPC) – An overview of how open source has influenced and driven HPC
+- Open source in HPC – An overview of how open source has influenced and driven HPC